 This native American style flute in western red cedar with a stylised bear claw block was made for me by David Cartwright of Second Voice Flutes.

-I often play it during a sound journey or a words and music performance.
+I often play it during a sound healing session.
 It song is evocative, mellow and soothing for the listener.

 The origins of the native American flute are lost in the mists of time but there are many legends of how the flute came to be.
 Some say that people heard the music of the wind when it sang through the holes in branches made by woodpeckers and fashioned those branches into the first flutes.
 Others say that there was once a man with holes in his body which produced music when the wind blew through him.
 Still others talk of a young man who was directed by a kindly woodpecker how to make a flute to win the heart of his beloved.